Rosa Vercellana

-Rosa Vercellana, 1st Countess of Mirafiori and Fontanafredda (3 June 1833 – 26 December 1885), commonly known as ‘Rosina’ and, in Piedmontese, as La Bela Rosin, was the mistress and later wife of Victor Emmanuel II, King of Italy.
+Rosa Vercellana, 1st Countess of Mirafiori and Fontanafredda (11 June 1833 – 26 December 1885), commonly known as 'Rosina' and, in Piedmontese, as La Bela Rosin, was the mistress and later wife of Victor Emmanuel II, King of Italy.
 Despite this, the morganatic status of her marriage meant that she was never recognized as Queen of Italy.

 Life

-She was born in Nice, then part of the Kingdom of Sardinia, the youngest child of Giovanni Battista Vercellana and his wife, Maria Teresa Griglio.
+She was born in Nice, then part of the Kingdom of Sardinia, the youngest child of Giovanni Battista Vercellana (c.
+1807–?) and his wife, Maria Teresa Griglio (c.
+1811-?).
 Four days later she was baptised as Maria Rosa Teresa Aloisia.